 When it comes to Southend property, Ayers & Cruiks know a thing or two, and we certainly know Southend.
 Our office is based in Southend and we’ve been helping homeowners find the right Southend property since we opened our doors in 1997.

-As one of the largest local estate agents in the area, we wanted to share our insights on Southend Property and the growth that the town has experienced in recent years.
+As one of the largest estate agents in Southend, we wanted to share our insights on the local property market and the growth that the town has experienced in recent years.

 Over the past few years, we’ve really witnessed the major investment that has gone into the area from new luxury apartment developments popping up for young professionals to regeneration into local attractions and money spent on improving travel links.

 Fantastic traffic links, picturesque seafront and plenty of things to do, Southend is a vibrant town to live with a dynamic range of properties to offer.

 The town’s regeneration project is creating a number of apartments making it a commuter hotspot, while its Edwardian homes along the seafront are perfect for growing families.

 - Entertainment and attractions